nivali3/EPP_final_project/README.md

 IDEA 2: In the NLS estimation instead of using 100 point bins use continuous point score using maximum likelihood.

+IDEA 3 (MAIN): Using estimagic/Replace scipy with estimagic.
+In other words, do the optimization using estimagic instead of scipy!

 JUPYTER NOTEBOOK - table_5_6_NLS, Cell 6: Maybe the difference between replicated numbers and original numbers are because in the "power cost function" case it is LOG of effort ...